andrewcooke/choochoo/docs/command-summary.md

 ActivityGroup names can be matched by SQL patterns.
 So FTHR.% matches both FTHR.Run and FTHR.Bike, for example.
 In such a case "entry" in the descriptions above may refer to multiple entries.

+## data

+    > ch2 data COMMAND

+Simple access to Pandas DataFrames - the same interface provided in Jupyter notebooks, but accessed from the command line.

+The format can be selected with --print (the default), --csv and --describe.

+For full options see `ch2 data -h` and `ch2 data COMMAND -h`

+### Examples

+    > ch2 data --csv statistic-names

+Will print details on all statistic names in CSV format.

+    > ch2 data statistic-journals '%HR%' --constraint 'ActivityGroup "Bike"' --start 2018-01-01

+Will print HR-related statistics from the start of 2018 for the given activity group.